Staff List

 Rigbe Tsige, Settlement Counselor (Amharic/Tigrinya) (Downtown)

-Samar Ahmed, Settlement Counselor (Arabic) (HUB/Scarborough)
+Tagwa Abbakar, Settlement Counselor (Arabic) (Downtown)

 Zastid Perea, Child & Youth Counselor (Spanish) (Downtown)